finos/legend/docs/installation/maven-install.md

   - Clients to create their own tools for their own use cases.
 - **Studio**: Provides a way to describe and connect data in business terms to create data models.
 - **Pure**: Provides a way to alter Pure, the underlying language for Legend.
-- **Shared**: Provides shared code used across Legend apps for generic server-side functionality, such as serving static files, performing authentication, and so on.
+- **Shared**: Provides shared code used across Legend apps for universal server-side functionality, like hosting static files, performing authentication, and so on.

 ## Prerequisites